Now the fun begins because your builder can start digging holes in the ground, laying foundations, and start to build.

 Inspections and permits are also needed for a lot of plumbing and electrical work and again, precisely what is required varies from state to state.
 Most of the time, local authorities will be responsible for inspecting plumbing and electrical, but in some cases, responsibility will lie with the utility companies.

 Ok, the end is in sight!
 When your new home has been completed and all the inspectors are happy, you’ll receive a certificate that gives you the go-ahead to move in.
 Happy days!
 You can now plan your housewarming party, that doesn’t require any inspections or certification at all!

 Please note that this final certificate makes sure that the home complies with regulations and can be occupied.
 It might not cover all items under your contract, so make sure you check everything when you do your final inspection at handover.

 Your Final, Final, Inspection

-The most focussed and intense ‘inspectors’ during this whole process should be you and your builder, because their work, and their reputation is on the line.
+The most focussed and intense ‘inspectors’ during this whole process should be you and your builder because their work and their reputation are on the line.
 It’s up to them to make sure that not only does your new home meet all the minimum legal requirements, but that it is of the highest quality and gives you great value for your investment.

-Before you take the keys, it’s a great idea to take the time to walk through your new home with your builder and inspect the lot, from top to bottom.
+Before you take the keys, it’s a great idea to make the time to walk through your new home with your builder and inspect the lot, from top to bottom.